benjifriedman/dembrandt/README.md

 npx dembrandt stripe.com
 ```

 No installation required!
 Extract design tokens from any website in seconds.
+Or install globally with `npm install -g dembrandt`.

 ## What It Does